Joanna David: Selected theatre performances

+Personal life

+In 1971, she began a relationship with Edward Fox, with whom she has two children: Emilia and Frederick.
+They married in 2004.

 Charity work

 David is a trustee of the National Brain Appeal, the charity dedicated to the National Hospital for Neurology and Neurosurgery in London.
 David underwent brain surgery in 1993 to correct a congenital Arnold–Chiari malformation.

 In January 2013, David became a patron of Pancreatic Cancer Action, a charity focussed on raising the awareness of pancreatic cancer.
 David's friend Angharad Rees died from the illness in 2012.
+She is also a patron of the refugee charity Firefly International.